The Family (2008 TV series)

 The Family is a British fly-on-the-wall documentary series that aired from 17 September 2008 to 22 December 2010 on Channel 4.
 Each series follows a chosen family, consisting of parents and their children.
 The project aim was to gain a picture of everyday family life in the United Kingdom, as film-maker and director Jonathan Smith attempted to "condense four months of ordinary family life into eight films".
 The series is a revival of the original series of the same name that first aired in 1974.

 The Families

 Series 1: The Hughes

-Series 1 followed the lives of the Hughes family consisting of parents Simon and Jane, and their four children - Jessica (22), Emily (19), Charlotte (17), and Tom (14) who live in Harbledown, Canterbury, Kent.
+Series 1 followed the lives of the Hughes family consisting of parents Simon and Jane, and their four children - Jessica (22), Emily (19), Charlotte (17), and Tom (14) who live in Cumberland Cottage, Harbledown, Canterbury, Kent.
 They had more than 20 cameras placed in their semi-detached home, capturing their every move over a period of four months and were controlled from the house next door.